 The aim of this competition is to encourage new voices in the field, and it is open to anyone practicing in soil science in some capacity.

-The winning case study will be decided by a judging panel of Soil Science Cases editorial team members.
-All case studies will be evaluated by the panel, with a focus on:
+The winning case study was decided by a judging panel of Soil Science Cases editorial team members.
+All case studies were evaluated by the panel, with a focus on:

 Biology and Fertility of Soils award for the best poster presented by a young scientist

-The Journal Biology and Fertility of Soils, will award the best poster presented at EUROSOIL2025 by a young scientist in sessions whose scientific area is covered by the journal:
+The Journal Biology and Fertility of Soils, awarded the best poster presented at EUROSOIL2025 by a young scientist in sessions whose scientific area is covered by the journal: